Benchmarks and Challenges in Pose Estimation for Egocentric Hand Interactions with Objects: Conclusion

 \section{Conclusion}

 In this paper, we introduce the HANDS23 challenge and provide analysis based on the results of the top submitted methods and more recent baselines on the leaderboards.
-We organize and compare submitted methods and their implementation details in terms of learning methods, architecture, pre- and post-processing techniques, and training configurations.
-We undertake thorough analyses on various aspects, such as with hand-object occlusions, action and object-wise evaluation, distortion correction, multi-view fusion, egocentric-allocentric comparison, and performance gain of large transformer models.
+We organize and compare the submissions and their implementation details based on the learning methods, architecture, pre- and post-processing techniques, and training configurations.
+We thoroughly analyze various aspects, such as hand-object occlusions, action and object-wise evaluation, distortion correction, multi-view fusion, egocentric-allocentric comparison, and performance gain of large transformer models.

-In the future, we would like to perfect the details of the benchmarks, collect more state-of-the-art methods for analysis and provide more insights for egocentric hand interactions with objects.
-We believe important future work to be extended from this paper includes but is not limited to efficient training using multi-view egocentric cameras, in-hand object reconstruction without prior 3D object templates, motion and temporal modeling beyond per-frame estimation, featuring more diverse egocentric interaction scenarios, recognizing actions through captured hand poses, learning robotic grasping from reconstructed hand-object pose sequences, and so forth.
+\myparagraph{Future directions} There are several future directions that the community can take.
+For example, one can explore more efficient training using multi-view egocentric cameras, leveraging 3D foundation priors~\cite{poole2022dreamfusion,liu2023zero1to3} to regularize template-free hand-object reconstruction~\cite{fan2024hold}, estimating hand-object poses with more expressive representations (\eg, heatmap-based approaches~\cite{hampali2022keypoint}), incorporating motion and temporal modeling~\cite{fu2023deformer}, featuring more diverse egocentric interaction scenarios, recognizing actions through captured hand poses~\cite{shamil2024utility}, learning robotic grasping from reconstructed hand-object pose sequences, and so forth.